Fast food: Business

 In the United States, consumers spent $160 billion on fast food in 2012 (up from $6 billion in 1970).
 In 2013, the US restaurant industry had total projected sales of $660.5 billion.
 Fast food has been losing market share to fast casual dining restaurants, which offer more robust and expensive cuisines.
 Due to this competition, fast food giants have seen dramatic drops in their sales.
 While overall fast food sales have fallen, the number of Americans who eat in these restaurants "once a month or 'a few times a year'" has risen.

 In contrast to the rest of the world, American citizens spend a much smaller amount of their income on food — largely due to various government subsidies that make fast food cheap and easily accessible.
 Calorie for calorie, foods sold in fast food restaurants, costs less and is more energy-dense, and is made mostly of products that the government subsidizes heavily: corn, soy, and beef.

 The Australian fast food market is valued at more than 2.7 billion GPB and is composed of 1.4 billion fast food meals.
 This includes meals serviced at 17,000 fast food outlets.
 The fast food market has experienced an average annual growth rate of 6.5 percent, which is the most rapidly growing sector of the retail food market.

-Advertising

-In 2012, fast food restaurants spent roughly US$4.6 billion on advertising campaigns, which represented an 8% increase from 2009.
-In the same period of time, McDonald's spent nearly three times as much on advertising as all water, milk, and produce advertisers spent combined.

-A study done by researchers from the Geisel School of Medicine at Dartmouth College saw results that suggest that when children watch more commercial television (and see more advertisements on fast food), they are more inclined to ask to visit these subsequent fast food restaurants.
-Specifically, fast food restaurants have been increasing their advertising efforts that target Black and Hispanic youth.
-A 2021 report from the Rudd Center for Food Policy & Obesity indicated that fast-food restaurants spent about $318 million on Spanish-language TV channels.
-The same report found that fast-food restaurants spent about $99 million on majority Black viewer TV channels.
-Black youth groups viewed fast-food advertisements about more than white youth groups.